• About/Start Here

 Panther Island Pavilion is a popular outdoor venue on the Trinity River and is an excellent spot for a float trip.
 It has easy access to the river, and you can rent tubes and other water equipment there.

-The above photo is of my son and I kayaking the Trinity River.
+The above photo is of my son and me kayaking the Trinity River.
 It’s an old picture because he’s now a Boy Scout!

 • Best Place to Float the Brazos River, Possum Kingdom State Park

-If you’re looking to tube the Brazos River, there are plenty of places to choose from.
+If you’re looking for Brazos River floating, there are plenty of places to choose from.
 At 1,312 miles long, it’s one of the longest rivers in the U.S. and flows through some of the most beautiful parts of Texas.

 One of the best floating places is a stretch below Possum Kingdom Lake, just 90 miles west of Fort Worth.
 Put your tubes below the Possum Kingdom Dam and enjoy up to a 20-mile section with towering cliffs and limestone boulders.